bra-fsn/passsage/README.md

 ## Docker Development

-The easiest way to develop and test Passsage is with Docker Compose, which sets up LocalStack S3 automatically.
+The easiest way to develop and test Passsage is with Docker Compose, which sets up all required services automatically.

 ### Quick Start